Home » Southern Comfort Food » Loaded Oatmeal Chocolate Chip Cookies

 homemade-loaded-oatmeal-chocolate-chip-cookies

 When oatmeal, chocolate chips and cookies collide the outcome could only be sheer bliss.
-Making fresh cookies is one of the many joys of being a baking Mom and a lifetime of memories with my family.
-How to make these Loaded Oatmeal Chocolate Chip Cookies: (Scroll down for full printable recipe.)
+Making fresh cookies is one of the many joys of being a baking Mom and creating a lifetime of memories with my family is priceless.
+Ingredients to make these Chocolate Chip Oatmeal Cookies: (Scroll down for full printable recipe card.)

 Step-by-step preparation images and ingredients for oatmeal chocolate chip cookies